thegreenwebfoundation/grid-aware-websites-demo-cloudflare/README.md

 2. In your terminal, navigate to that folder and run the `npm install` command.
 3. Rename the `example.dev.vars` to `.dev.vars`.
 Inside that file, update the `EMAPS_API_KEY` variable to your [Electricity Maps API Key](https://www.electricitymaps.com/free-tier-api).
 4. Modify the `src/index.js` file as desired.
 It is setup to use the `gridAwarePower` function from the `@greenweb/grid-aware-websites` library.
-5. Update teh `wrangler.toml` file with a project name, and point it to the routes you want to deploy this Worker on.
+5. Update the `wrangler.toml` file with a project name, and point it to the routes you want to deploy this Worker on.
 6. Test the worker by running `npx wrangler dev`.
 Deploy the Worker by running `npx wrangler deploy`.

 ## Running this site locally